Violin – top restoration

 The following picture documents the crack repair of the top.
 Numerous crack were present, filled with black glue and dirt.
 The instrument presented a thick layer of dark retouch varnish, polish and dirt that had to be removed first.
 Then the cracks were opened, each splinter carefully soaked cleaned and glue back.
 After successful retouch the top has returned to its former glory!

-The Niccolo Gagliano back before and after restoration.
+The back before and after restoration.
 A thick overcoat of retouch varnish, dirt and polish had to be removed first.
 However, violin cleaning has be be approached artistically, keeping in mind the intended result.
-Overly cleaning an instrument can look sterile and cold, leaving a little patina is always a good choice.
+Overly cleaning an instrument can look sterile and cold.

 Woodworm damage and consequent repair present in the upper left part of the back had to be redone.
 The damage was more apparent after removing the retouch.
 A good choice of wood, and artistic retouch helped creating an almost invisible repair.